Chloe Kim: US teenager makes history at Winter Olympics

 "Now I'm happy, all the stress is gone.
 I'm the dad of an Olympic gold medalist, not many people have this kind of feeling."

-Kim has said she often cries when speaking about her father who emigrated to the US in 1982 with $800 in cash.
+Kim has said she often cries when speaking about her father, the man who is the embodiment of the American Dream, emigrating to the States in 1982 with $800 in cash.
 He has had a starring role in his daughter's success.
+After winning gold, Kim admitted she was unable to fathom "leaving your life behind and chasing this dream with your kid."

-The elder Kim gave up his job so his youngest daughter's jaw-dropping talent could blossom.
-He would carry her from her bed to the car and drive from La Palma in California to Mammoth Mountain, 5.5 hours away.
+The elder Kim gave up his job so that his youngest daughter's jaw-dropping talent could blossom.
+He would carry her from her bed to the car and drive from La Palma in California to Mammoth Mountain, five-and-a-half hours away.

-"Everybody does hard work for their kid, but I thank my daughter because she achieved the result," he said.
+"Everybody does hard work for their kid, but I thank my daughter because she achieved the result," he added.
 "She's a good kid.
 I tell her to be humble, that this is from hard work, that you weren't born this way."

-Also watching on as her daughter answered question after question, amazed by the attention, was Kim's mum.
-There has already been a delightful upshot to her daughter's Olympic feat, she admitted -- more Instagram followers for herself.
+Also watching on, amazed by the attention, was Kim's mum.
+There has already been an upshot to her daughter's Olympic feat, she admitted -- more Instagram followers.

 "My mum keeps asking me to post pictures of her so she can get more followers.
-We definitely have fun with it," said Kim, adding her Twitter followers have doubled since the Games began.
+We definitely have fun with it," said Kim, explaining that her Twitter followers have doubled since the Games began.

+Countless questions were asked: what was she listening to before each run?
+Lady Gaga at first, for the last two runs she couldn't remember.
+What would she most like to eat?
+A burger and fries, or a pizza.

+"I don't know what I'm saying right now, but I'm just really happy," she added.

-Thousands on social media have already congratulated the teenager, while her first Twitter post on becoming Olympic champion has received nearly 25,000 likes.
+Thousands on social media have already congratulated the teenager, while her first Twitter post on becoming Olympic champion has received over 25,000 likes.

-Her coronation complete, more fans will surely follow during what is expected to be a long reign.
+Her coronation complete, more fans will follow during what is expected to be a long reign.